-SCHEDULE XI/EXHIBIT VI: AGENCY-LEVEL UNIT COST SUMMARY
+AGENCY- LEVEL UNIT COST SUMMARY - LRPP EXHIBIT VI

 (1) Some activity unit costs may be overstated due to the allocation of double budgeted items.

-(2) Expenditures associated used in the Executive Direction, Administrative Support and Information Technology have been allocated based on FTE.
+(2) Expenditures associated with Executive Direction, Administrative Support and Information Technology have been allocated based on FTE.
 Other allocation methodologies could result in significantly different unit costs per activity.

 (3) Information for FCO depicts amounts for current year appropriations only.
 Additional information and systems are needed to develop meaningful FCO unit costs.